 I’m Randy Hartnell, founder of Vital Choice Seafood.
 My relationship with wild salmon first began nearly 40 years ago when I went to Alaska and landed a summer job on a fishing boat to pay for college.

 By the time I finished school several years later, these summer sojourns had become much more than a job.
 Fishing in Alaska had become a part of me.

 But in the late 1990s, things began to change.
-Large scale industrial salmon farming began to carve its way into the traditional markets for our fish with devastating results.
+Large scale industrial salmon farming began to carve its way into the traditional markets for our fish ...with devastating results.

 Thousands of independent fishermen who had for decades relied upon the annual salmon harvest to support their families were unable to carry on.

-And we were delighted to find extremely receptive audiences everywhere we went.
+We were delighted to find extremely receptive audiences everywhere we went.
 It was during this time that Vital Choice Seafood was conceived.

-Because wild salmon is such a fundamentally good food, the Vital Choice formula is simple: bring benefit to both our producers and customers by procuring the very best fish and delivering them in prime condition at a fair price.
+Because wild salmon is such fundamentally good food, the Vital Choice formula is simple: bring benefit to both our producers and customers by procuring the very best fish and delivering them in prime condition at a fair price.

 In short, you really are making a vital choice!

-Founder and President
+Founder and Chief Executive

 Vital Choice Wild Seafood & Organics